Our editorial standards

 Person-first, stigma-aware language

 We follow the SAMHSA “Words Matter” guidance on non-stigmatizing language.
-We say “person in recovery” not “addict,” “substance use disorder” not “drug abuse,” and we avoid sensationalizing addiction or recovery outcomes.
+We say “person in recovery” not “addict.”
+We use “substance use disorder” instead of “drug abuse.”
+Our writing also avoids sensationalizing addiction or recovery outcomes.

 No medical misinformation

-We do not publish content that downplays the risks of substance use, promotes unproven treatments, disparages evidence-based medications (such as buprenorphine, methadone, or naltrexone), or presents any one recovery pathway as the only valid one.
+We never publish content that downplays the risks of substance use.
+We do not promote unproven treatments.
+Our editors reject any content that disparages evidence-based medications like buprenorphine, methadone, or naltrexone.
+We also refuse to present any single recovery pathway as the only valid one.

 Disclosure

-When content is written or reviewed by a credentialed clinician or subject matter expert, we disclose who that person is.
+When a credentialed clinician or subject matter expert writes or reviews our content, we disclose who that person is.
 When content is AI-assisted, we still have a human editor review every claim before publication.

 Corrections and feedback